chandana2005/Dysvoice/README.md

 Pushed inference/transcribe.py and the updated .gitignore with commit message "Day 4: transcribe.py complete, tested with TORGO samples".

 # DEVELOPER 3:
-Here's your Day 1 log for Person 3:

----

 **Day 1 — Person 3 (Output & Integration)**